Smallhythe Place: Terry's residence

+The museum

-Terry first saw the house in the company of Henry Irving, the manager of the Lyceum Theatre in London's Covent Garden, with whom she shared a famous theatrical partnership for nearly 24 years.
-The house was opened to the public by Terry's daughter Edith Craig in 1929, as a memorial to her mother.
+The house was opened to the public by Terry's daughter Edith Craig in 1929, as a memorial to her mother, showcasing both personal mementos as well as letters collected from a national appeal after her mother's death.
 The National Trust supported Craig in her running of the museum from 1939, and took over the property when she died in 1947.
 It was designated as a Grade II* listed building by English Heritage on 8 May 1950.

-Smallhythe Place contains many personal and theatrical mementoes, including two walls devoted to David Garrick and Sarah Siddons.
-Other exhibits include a message from Sarah Bernhardt, a chain worn by Fanny Kemble, Sir Arthur Sullivan's monocle and a visiting card from Alexandre Dumas.
+Smallhythe Place contains many personal and theatrical mementos, including two walls devoted to David Garrick and Sarah Siddons.
+Other exhibits include a message from Sarah Bernhardt displayed in the Dining Room, a chain worn by Fanny Kemble, Sir Arthur Sullivan's monocle and a visiting card from Alexandre Dumas.
 There are also several paintings by the artist Clare Atwood, one of the romantic companions of Edith Craig.
+In the Terry Room (previously used as a sitting room) is a letter from Oscar Wilde begging Terry to accept a copy of his first play.
+The bedroom remains largely as it was during Terry's lifetime, while the library contains over 3000 volumes, largely those collected by Terry and used during her career.

+The Ellen Terry Costume Collection

-In an adjoining room is a letter from Oscar Wilde begging Terry to accept a copy of his first play.
-There is also a selection of sumptuous costumes dating from Terry's time at the Lyceum Theatre, in particular three costumes from Henry Irving's spectacular production of Much Ado About Nothing at the Lyceum Theatre.
+In addition to a wealth of personal ephemera, Smallhythe Place also hosts an archive of Terry's role in the Aesthetic Movement and the role she played in the design of her stage wardrobe.
+The Costume Room displays a selection of sumptuous costumes dating from Terry's time at the Lyceum Theatre, in particular three costumes from Henry Irving's spectacular production of Much Ado About Nothing at the Lyceum Theatre and the iridescent beetle-wing dress she wore as Lady Macbeth in 1888 designed by Alice Comyns Carr.
+The dress was returned to public display in 2011 after 1300 hours of conservation.

 Barn Theatre

-In 1929, Craig set up a barn theatre in the house's grounds.
+In 1929, Craig finally did establish a barn theatre in the house's grounds.
 The 70-seat theatre hosts around 30 productions a year.

-Every year on the anniversary of Ellen Terry's death there has been a tradition of performing the plays of William Shakespeare.
+Every year since 1929 on the anniversary of Ellen Terry's death there has been a tradition of performing the plays of William Shakespeare.

 Among the actors who have performed in the theatre have been Peggy Ashcroft, Edith Evans, John Gielgud, Alec Guinness, Nigel Hawthorne, Rachel Kempson, Michael Redgrave, Paul Scofield and Sybil Thorndike.

 The first patron of the Barn Theatre was Ellen Terry's great-nephew Sir John Gielgud, who served in the role for 50 years before being succeeded by Donald Sinden, who was patron for 20 years until his death in 2014.
 He was succeeded by Joanna Lumley, who took up the role in March 2020.